 |Does this major have an approved Associate Degree for Transfer (ADT) roadmap?||

 Yes. [ Click here for ADT roadmap ]

 |Are there any courses I should take first as a Freshman to get started in this major and/or are there any lower division GE course requirements that I can take that will also count toward this major?||

 We recommend PSY 101 if available for incoming freshmen; while it is not a major course it does provide a good introduction to thinking about psychology.
-PSY 200 is a lower division course that counts toward the major, but currently students must complete ENG 214 before enrolling so it is important to start with ENG 114 in the first semester of the freshmen year.
+PSY 200 is a lower division course that counts toward the major, but it is recommended for students in Sophomore standing.